-You can take up to 30 credits from outside the Department of Biological Sciences, but within other Science Departments, during stage two/three.
+You can also take up to 30 credits from outside the Department of Biological Sciences, but within other Science Departments, during stage two or four.
 Options are selected in consultation with your Personal Tutor and the Director of Teaching/Department Lead in UG Education.